 Students concentrating either in Classical languages, Classical studies, or Hellenic Studies may apply to complete the major with honors; the expectations for students applying for honors are extremely high and the department will approve only excellent, clearly developed proposals from students with the requisite training.
-The department may stipulate completion of certain courses in the senior year in conjunction with the thesis.
+The department may stipulate the completion of certain courses in the senior year in conjunction with the thesis.

 The honors component requires the completion of either a year-long thesis or directed reading, advised by a faculty member in the department.
 Students enroll in the senior year in an honors course, each semester of which carries three credits.
 Honors are awarded at the discretion of the faculty, taking into account the quality of the thesis or exams completed by the student, and are separate from the grade received in the honors course each semester.
 Permission to enroll in the second semester is contingent on satisfactory progress in the first semester as determined by the faculty.

 The honors program is intended only for highly-motivated and academically well-prepared students.
 In most cases, preparation for the program will include appropriate training in the Classical languages.
-Application to it requires a GPA in the major of 3.6 or higher, as well as a written statement, to be submitted by 1 April of the junior year, outlining the proposed project (see further below) and indicating the faculty member who has agreed to serve as advisor.
+Application to it requires a GPA in the major of 3.6 or higher, as well as a written statement, to be submitted by 1 April of the junior year, outlining the proposed project (see further below) and indicating the faculty member who has agreed to serve as an advisor.
 The full departmental faculty vets the proposals.

 Students will write and research a 40-50 page thesis that aims to be an original contribution to classical scholarship.
 As such, it must use primary evidence and also engage with the relevant secondary literature.
-By the end of the fall semester, students must have completed twenty pages in draft.
+By the end of the fall semester, students must have completed twenty pages in a draft.
 The final draft is due on or around 15 April of the senior year and will be graded by two faculty members (one of whom is the advisor).
 The grade assigned is the major component of the spring semester grade.